cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

       --header "Authorization: Bearer $CC_API_KEY"
     ~~~

-### Create egress rules to allowed destinations
+### Create an egress rule to allow a destination

 An egress rule is created with the following attributes:

 - `name`: A name for the rule
-- `type`: Whether the destination will be specified as a fully qualified domain name (FQDN), or as a range of IP addresses specified in CIDR notation.
+- `type`: Whether the destination will be specified as a fully-qualified domain name (FQDN), or as a range of IP addresses specified in CIDR notation.
 Value is `"FQDN"` or `"CIDR"`.
 - `destination`: Either a fully qualified domain name, for example `www.cockroachlabs.com`, or a CIDR range, for example, `123.45.67.890/32`.
 - `ports`: An array of allowed ports, for example [44,8080]
     {{site.data.alerts.callout_danger}}